lenstronomy/JAXtronomy/paper/paper.md

 We find that FFT convolution using `JAX` on CPU results in variable performance boosts or slowdowns compared to `lenstronomy` (which uses `scipy`'s FFT convolution).
 On a 60x60 grid, and kernel sizes ranging from 3 to 45, `JAX` on CPU ranges from being 1.1x to 2.9x faster than `lenstronomy`, with no obvious correlation to kernel size.
 On a 180x180 grid, and kernel sizes ranging from 9 to 135, `JAXtronomy` on CPU ranges from being 0.7x to 2.5x as fast as `lenstronomy`, with no obvious correlation to kernel size.

-However, FFT convolution using JAX on GPU is significantly faster than `scipy`.
-On a 60x60 grid, and kernel sizes ranging from 3 to 45, JAX on GPU ranges from being 1.5x to 3.5x faster than `lenstronomy`, with JAX performing better at higher kernel sizes.
-On a 180x180 grid, and kernel sizes ranging from 9 to 135, `JAXtronomy` on GPU is about 10x to 20x as fast as `lenstronomy`, again with JAX performing better at higher kernel sizes.
+However, FFT convolution using `JAX` on GPU is significantly faster than `scipy`.
+On a 60x60 grid, and kernel sizes ranging from 3 to 45, JAX on GPU ranges from being 1.5x to 3.5x faster than `lenstronomy`, with `JAX` performing better at higher kernel sizes.
+On a 180x180 grid, and kernel sizes ranging from 9 to 135, `JAXtronomy` on GPU is about 10x to 20x as fast as `lenstronomy`, again with `JAX` performing better at higher kernel sizes.

 # Improvements over lenstronomy in lens modelling

 The process of lens modelling involves finding best-fit parameters describing a lensed system from real data.
 In `lenstronomy`, this typically involves a Particle Swarm Optimizer (PSO) [@Kennedy:1995] for optimization and Monte Carlo Markov Chains for posterior sampling.

 `JAXtronomy` retains all of the lens modelling algorithms from `lenstronomy` while benefitting from the increased performance outlined above.
-Additionally, using JAX's autodifferentiation, we have implemented the L-BFGS gradient descent algorithm from the `Optax`[^4] library [@DeepMind:2020] for optimization.
+Additionally, using `JAX`'s autodifferentiation, we have implemented the L-BFGS gradient descent algorithm from the `Optax`[^4] library [@DeepMind:2020] for optimization.
 This is a significant improvement over `lenstronomy`'s PSO, which does not have access to gradient information.

 [^4]: https://github.com/google-deepmind/optax